camcamfresh/CS3443-Final-Project/README.md

   - To create a branch, right click on your Git Repository (in the Git Perspective) and click Switch To, New Branch, and enter a branch name (something to let other's know what exactly you're working on).
   - Write the code you want.
 You can also push the new branch to Github to discuss the code with your team.
   - When you're done coding, and you have committed to your branch.
 You can try to merge to the master branch (only do so if your code is completed).
-  - To merge a branch,
+  - To merge a branch, right now it seems easier to use the github website to do merges, but let me keep trying
   - I am currently testing branching.

 Extra: